 - Open Settings and locate Wi-Fi.
 Find the network you are trying to join, and try joining again.
 Apparently, the problem would be solved by now and you would get the option to enter the network credentials.

-If this doesn’t solve ‘Unable to Join Network iPhone’ error, probably you aren’t allowed to access the network.
+If this doesn’t solve ‘Unable to Join Network’ error on iPad or iPhone, probably you aren’t allowed to access the network.
 If you are the network administrator of the network you are trying to join, check whether your iPhone/iPad/iPod Touch is allowed to join the Wi-Fi network.

 - Check MAC Filtering for allowed devices.
 Router have a built in feature that only allows few specific devices to a router, while denying the request for all other devices even if they input the username and password correct.
 Make sure Wi-Fi filter is turned off or your iPhone’s MAC address is on the router’s allowed list.